slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On getting advantage

 <!--
-> *"Poker is about maximizing deceptiveness while extracting information from your opponent."
--- Liv Boeree*
-> *"Never offend people with style when you can offend them with substance."
--- Sam Brown*
-> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
--- Warren Buffett*
-> *"All guns are loaded."
--- Kevin Kelly*
-> *"Copying others is a good way to start.
-Copying yourself is a disappointing way to end."
--- Kevin Kelly*
-> *"When working surround yourself with people more sucessful than you.
-When playing surround yourself with people happier than you."
--- Naval Ravikant*

-- drain opponent morale with unexpected defeat or unexpected strong defence.
-- every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.
-- looking to people when they are bluffing.
 - What’s your advantage: informational, analytical, or behavioral?
-- not playing your hand but playing your opponent.
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
-- Finding cassandras to stop catastrophes.
-The “Cassandras” are experts in their field.
-These people are data driven.
-- true motivations are revealed, not declared.
 -->

 > *"Give me a lever long enough, and a place to stand, and I will move the earth."